 • Titanic - Yes.
 I did see the old and new Titanic movies before writing my book.
 And read a book about how the wreck was found.
 And Titanic itself is also mentioned in the story.

-• HMS Victory, Portsmouth Historic Dockyward and Southsea are all important fixtures in the story itself and in the writing of it.
+• HMS Victory, Portsmouth Historic Dockyard and Southsea are all important fixtures in the story itself and in the writing of it.
 There's pages of stuff about these very important aspects in the book itself.
+I revisited the dockyard in Nov 2023 and wrote about that visit here.

 and what have I left out?